Mads Pedersen: 2023

 Pedersen started his 2023 campaign with stage wins at the Étoile de Bessèges and Paris–Nice.
 He again took multiple top 5 and 10 finishes in the spring classics, but had no victories.
 In May, he won stage six of the Giro d'Italia in a sprint finish, after finishing on the podium on stages three and five.
 In July, he won stage eight of the Tour de France, finishing second overall to Jasper Philipsen in the points classification.
-In August, he narrowly miised out on a medal in the World Road Race Championships, losing the sprint for third to Tadej Pogačar.
+In August, he narrowly missed out on a medal in the World Road Race Championships, losing the sprint for third to Tadej Pogačar.
 He took two more victories in the remainder of the season, winning stage five and the overall title of the Danmark Rundt, followed by the Hamburg Cyclassics.

+2024

-Pedersen started 2024 with a winning streak, taking a stage win and the overall of Étoile de Bessèges, followed by three stage wins and the overall title at the Tour de la Provence.
-In March, he took two second place finishes on stage of Paris–Nice, followed by fourth at Milan–San Remo.
-He ended his drought of classics wins, outsprinting to take Gent–Wevelgem.
+Pedersen started the season by taking a stage win and the overall of Étoile de Bessèges, followed by three stage wins and the overall title at the Tour de la Provence.
+In March, he took two second-place finishes on stage of Paris–Nice, followed by fourth at Milan–San Remo.
+He ended his drought of classics wins, sprinting to take Gent–Wevelgem.
 In early April, he finished third at Paris–Roubaix, behind Philipsen and van der Poel.

-In 2025 Pedersen won Gent-Wevelgem for the third time after a solo of 55km.
-He had a successful 2025 Giro d'Italia, winning the points competition, as well as four stages.